Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/WhoDoYouLove.md

 is coming to grips with our own selfishness and prejudice that blocks God's love.

 This is the only path to true influence.
 God has given us no other option.
-Ultimate fulfillment and true purpose of life will only be found by saying "YES" to this call.
+Ultimate fulfillment and true purpose in life will only be found by saying "YES" to this call.